 We are subject to a federal excise tax computed on a calendar year basis.
 The excise tax equals 4% of the amount by which 85% of our ordinary income plus 95% of any capital gain income for the calendar year exceeds cash distributions during the calendar year, as defined.
-No provision for excise tax has been reflected in the financial statements as no tax was due.
+No provision for excise tax has been reflected in the financial statements as no tax is expected to be due.